 Fortunately, dentures are not your only option for replacing teeth.
 Dentures may seem safer to you because our culture is so familiar with them.
 However, they are not your safest bet when it comes to replacing your teeth.

 First, you can do a free online evaluation.
 It will only take sixty seconds of your time to take our quiz and discover whether or not you are a good candidate for implants.

 Next, reach out to us!
 Our team of experts are ready, willing, and able to answer all of your questions regarding the best solution for replacing your teeth.
 We want you to move forward with your decision armed with the most accurate information.

-Our dental implants use a thin and natural-shaped structure fitted on your gums.
+Our full mouth dental implants use a thin and natural-shaped structure fitted on your gums.
 It is secured directly to your jawbone with extremely strong and durable titanium screws that act like roots.

 Remember what we said about the importance of tooth roots as they relate to bone loss?
 Well, with Nuvia dental implants, the screws fool your body into treating them like tooth roots.
 Your new metal roots can stimulate bone cell regeneration.

 Did you catch that?
 Our dental implants act like your tooth roots, so they can prevent further bone loss!
 In the first few months of having our implants, they go through a process of osseointegration that securely fuse your implants to your mouth.
 That’s amazing.
 Dentures will never be fused this securely.